-In the previous article we had discussed in detail about the group insolvency.
+In the previous article, we had discussed in detail the group insolvency.
 You may have a glance at what group insolvency framework is via Click Here.

 In this article we will dive into the details of the framework aligned for tackling group insolvency.

 The Working Group has considered the following elements to address all issues arising in the insolvency of companies in a group:

 - Procedural Coordination Mechanisms: Coordinating the procedures of insolvency while keeping the assets of each group company detached and unrelated.